 There are many different recipes for fried milk, so it may differ slightly from what you see elsewhere, but this is the version in my family cookbook, so it’s the one I stick with!
+My family adores Spanish desserts, and Leche Frita is definitely a favorite.

 To begin with, you need to mix your sugar, cornstarch and nutmeg in a saucepan.
 What we’re really making is a kind of homemade pudding that will thicken up enough to cut.